grpargeter/Simon/sei/project/simon/readme.md

+Instructions - Welcome to my first Java Script creation.
+A game called Simon.
+I used Java script along with CSS and HTML to create this game.

+To play, hit the start button and watch for one of the buttons to highlight and play a tone.
+Continue to follow the pattern as long as you can.
+You'll see a counter keeping track of what level you are on in the upper right corner.
+If you are able to make it to 15 in a row you WIN!!!
+Have Fun.

 User Story

+//bronze
 I want to be able to start a new game with a button
-I want to be able to click on boxes as they get highlighted I want to be able to keep track of my score to determine how many I got correct in a row I want the buttons to make a sound on click
+I want to be able to click on boxes as they get highlighted I want to be able to keep track of my score to determine how many I got correct in a row

+//silver

-I want the title to tell user they are an expert if they get 10 or more correct I want it to buzz when I get it wrong
+I want the buttons to make a sound on click

+I want it to buzz when I lose

+//gold
+Add the option to have multiple players
+Animate the back ground
+Create a "Win" animation and victory sound

 //HTML
 //layout HTML with 4 circles(boxes) red,green, blue and yellow